 Bloom Legal takes an innovative approach to representing clients accused of drug trafficking.
 We use our knowledge of the law and technology to help you avoid conviction or reduce the penalties you face.

-Located in the heart of downtown New Orleans, our New Orleans criminal defense law firm is ideally situated and has the resources to serve clients from across Louisiana, including:
+Located in the heart of downtown New Orleans, our criminal defense law firm is ideally situated and has the resources to serve clients from across Louisiana, including:

 - Metairie, Kenner, Gretna, and the rest of Jefferson Parish

 - Slidell, Covington, and the rest of St. Tammany Parish